Shivam-565/Civilization-Simulator/README.md

 - ⚙️ Customizable simulation parameters for population, resources, and technology
 - 📈 Dynamic visualization of civilization spread and evolution
-- 🧠 Basic AI logic to simulate decision-making and inter-civilization interaction
-- 🗺️ Map-based environment with terrain and resource allocation
 - ⏱️ Time-step iteration with statistical logging